 When the relationship between a person's symptoms and the level of glucose in the blood remains unclear in a person who does not have diabetes, additional tests may be needed.
-Often, the next step is measurement of the glucose level in the blood after a night of fasting in a hospital or other closely supervised setting.
+Often, the next step is measurement of the glucose level in the blood after fasting in a hospital or other closely supervised setting.
 More extensive tests may also be needed.

 The symptoms of hypoglycemia are relieved within minutes of consuming sugar in any form, such as candy, glucose tablets, or a sweet drink, such as a glass of fruit juice.
 People with recurring episodes of hypoglycemia, especially those with diabetes, often prefer to carry glucose tablets because the tablets take effect quickly and provide a consistent amount of sugar.
 These people may benefit from consuming sugar followed by a food that provides longer-lasting carbohydrates (such as bread or crackers).
 When hypoglycemia is severe or prolonged and taking sugar by mouth is not possible, doctors quickly give glucose intravenously to prevent brain damage.

-If a drug is causing hypoglycemia, the dose is adjusted or the drug is changed.
-Insulin -producing tumors should be removed surgically.
+Insulinomas Insulinoma An insulinoma is a rare type of tumor of the pancreas that secretes insulin, a hormone that lowers the levels of sugar (glucose) in the blood.
+These tumors arise from cells in the pancreas that... read more should be removed surgically.
 However, because these tumors are small and difficult to locate, a specialist should do the surgery.
-Before surgery, the person may be given a drug such as octreotide or diazoxide to control symptoms.
+Before surgery, the person may be given a medication such as octreotide or diazoxide to control symptoms.
 Sometimes more than one tumor is present, and if the surgeon does not find them all, a second operation may be necessary.

 People who do not have diabetes but are prone to hypoglycemia often can avoid episodes by eating frequent small meals rather than the usual three meals a day.